A Guide to the

 The copyright interests in this collection have been transferred to the James Madison University Special Collections Library.
 For more information, contact the Special Collections Library Reference Desk. (firstname.lastname@example.org).

-Records of the Marshall Division No. 3 of the Sons of Temperance of the State of Virginia, Minute Book, 1844-1848, SC# 2004, Special Collections, Carrier Library, James Madison University, Harrisonburg, Va.
+Sons of Temperance of North America, Virginia, Marshall Division, No. 3 Minute Book, 1844-1848, SC# 2004, Special Collections, Carrier Library, James Madison University, Harrisonburg, Va.

 Penciled in the gutter of page 1 is the inscription "Wayland-Gift-Oct.
 18, 1940."